1911 Fitment Guide

 Government Size 1911's have 5 inch barrels and full size frames.
 A Government 1911 requires full size grips.
-The barrel bushing is full size and will only accept full size compensators.
-A commander size compensator will not function properly on a Government 1911.
+The barrel bushing is full size and will accept full size compensators as well as commander size compensators.

 Commander Size 1911's have 4.25 inch barrels and full size frames.
 A Commander size 1911 requires full size grips.
 The barrel bushing is shorter than a full size Government model so you will need to purchase a Commander size compensator.

 - Government/Commander grip measurements: The distance between the screw holes, center-to-center is 78 mm or approximately 3 1/16 inches.

 Compact/Officer 1911's usually have barrel lengths around 4 inches or shorter.
 Only Officer/Compact grips will fit.
 We do not make compensators for this size because they usually do not have barrel bushings